 This post was sponsored by Walmart, but all opinions remain mine.

 This whole tray only costs around $15.00 at Walmart.
 That includes pies, whipped cream, berries, and greenery.
 What I love most about this charcuterie board is that everyone gets their own mini pie and you don’t have to worry about slicing individual pieces of a larger one.
 The work is already done for you.
 Have your guest grab a pie and add whipped topping and berries of choice.

 I found this adorable black hammered tray at Walmart for only $10.00 along with the bowl for only $3.
-Then, I started placing the pies on my flavor.
+Then, I started placing the pies.
 I did blueberry, apple, pumpkin, cherry, and pecan.
 Finally, I added whipped cream to the bowl and garnished it with fresh berries and sage.
 Walmart has a lot of different flavors for the pies, so feel free to pick your favorites to add to your board.